 Morris Arboretum’s natural areas include wetlands, meadows, and the woodlands along the Wissahickon Creek.
-These areas provide a great habitat for a wide variety of birds year-round.
+These areas provide a great habitat for a wide variety of wildlife and birds year-round.
 There are resident birds, as well as migrating raptors and warblers to see.
 Additionally, Out on a Limb gives you a chance to look for birds on the tree canopy: a great vantage point for viewing birds at treetop level.

 Photos by Susan Marshall